mikependon/RepoDB/README.md

 ### Next Release

+ - Support the DbConnection.ExecuteQuery<TEntity> method, to return the IEnumerable list of RepoDb.Interfaces.IDataEntity.
- - IL Emit the conversion of IDataEntity to System.Data.DataTable
+ - IL Emit the conversion of RepoDb.Interfaces.IDataEntity to System.Data.DataTable
+ - IL Emit the conversion of System.Data.DbDataReader to System.Object when calling the DbConnection.ExecuteQuery method.

 ### Todos